jmcdo29/testing-nestjs/complex-sample/README.md

 # Complex Sample

 So, this really is more of an intermediately complex example, as it only scratches the surface of getting into a lot of mocking.
-The test classes give this project 100% statement, line, branch, and function coverage, and also has all E2E tests passing with both mocking and non mocking exmaples.
+The test classes give this project 100% statement, line, branch, and function coverage, and also has all E2E tests passing with both mocking and non mocking examples.

 ## Hangups